George W. Bush: Former President Wears Poncho During Inauguration, Internet Reacts

 — New York Daily News (@NYDailyNews) January 20, 2017

 Now that the election is over, however, Trump and the Bushes appears to be getting along a little bit better.
 After President Trump had defeated former U.S. Secretary of State Hillary Clinton in the general election, he said on Twitter that President George H.W.
-Bush, President George Bush, and Jeb Bush had all called to congratulate him on his victory.
+Bush, President George W. Bush, and Jeb Bush had all called to congratulate him on his victory.

 Jeb Bush, George W and George H.W. all called to express their best wishes on the win.
 Very nice!